Sturmflut/sturmflut.github.io/_posts/2015-05-30-my-favourite-ubuntu-touch-apps-may-2015.markdown

 This BitTorrent downloader has been in the store for quite a while.
 It supports Magnet links and has a built-in search frontend for the YIFY and Kickass Torrents websites.

-The "good" news: It works perfect.y
+The "good" news: It works perfectly.

 The "bad" news: It can't run in the background because of the App Lifecycle, and it doesn't use the Content Hub, so all downloads go to the hidden app folder.